minerrocks/purk/README.md

 ### Windows

-Dependencies: MSVC 2012 or later, CMake 2.8.6 or later, and Boost 1.53(but don't use 1.54) or later.
+Dependencies: MSVC 2012 or later, CMake 2.8.6 or later, and Boost 1.55 or later.
 You may download them from:

 * http://www.microsoft.com/
 * http://www.cmake.org/